Posted on Wednesday, July 12th, 2023 at 9:34 pm

 Is there a class action lawsuit for chemical hair straighteners?

 Hundreds of new hair relaxer lawsuits have been filed against the defendants over the last three years.
 However, these cases are filed as mass torts and consolidated under a multi-district litigation (MDL) instead of a hair relaxer class action lawsuit.

-Class actions and MDLs are similar in that they are both designed to provide an efficient way for many plaintiffs to sue the same defendants at once.
-But in order for cases to be consolidated into a class action, they have to meet strict requirements, including a common issue or injury among all plaintiffs.
+Class actions and MDLs are similar in that they are designed to provide an efficient way for many plaintiffs to sue the same defendants simultaneously.
+But for cases to be consolidated into a class action, they must meet strict requirements, including a common issue or injury among all plaintiffs.

-For personal injury litigations such as the hair relaxer lawsuits, every plaintiff’s case will be different.
-While the hair relaxer manufacturers alleged to have caused the harm are the same, the medical history, diagnosis, and treatment will be different for each individual.
+Every plaintiff’s case will differ for personal injury litigations, such as the hair relaxer lawsuits.
+While the hair relaxer manufacturers alleged to have caused the harm are the same, the medical history, diagnosis, and treatment will differ for each individual.

 This means that each mass tort case is an individual litigation.
-In order to make the process more efficient for courts, defendants, and plaintiffs, these cases have been grouped into a hair relaxer MDL.
+To make the process more efficient for courts, defendants, and plaintiffs, these cases have been grouped into a hair relaxer MDL.

-If a global hair relaxer settlement is reached, each individual hair relaxer lawsuit filed will be divided into tiers to determine the settlement awards based on severity of injury.
+Suppose a global hair relaxer settlement is reached.
+In that case, each individual hair relaxer lawsuit filed will be divided into tiers to determine the settlement awards based on the severity of the injury.
 This allows the process to move more quickly and means that each plaintiff in the hair relaxer litigation will receive compensation for their individual circumstances.

 Do you qualify to file a chemical hair straightener lawsuit?

-More than 100 hair relaxer lawsuits have been filed as of May 2023 and that number is only expected to grow.
+Over 100 hair relaxer lawsuits have been filed as of May 2023, and that number is only expected to grow.
 Many plaintiffs are bringing new hair relaxer lawsuits as part of the ongoing MDL.